How A Miami Personal Injury Lawyer Can Help You

 If no settlement agreement is reached, our team of Miami personal injury lawyers is ready to fight fort you.
 You will need attorneys that care to ensure your case will be decided by a judge and a jury with the best representation possible.

 How long do you have to file your personal injury case?

 In Miami, the personal injury limitations laws dictate that you must file your lawsuit within four years.
 This time may start to run from the date that you incurred the injury.

 This is only the general.
 In other cases like medical malpractice claims, you may have only two years to file a claim.
 Every case and situation is different, but time is of the essence.
 You need to be proactive about your case and decide early how you want to proceed.
 It is important to consult with a Miami personal injury lawyer immediately to determine any limits you may have.

 How much will your Miami personal injury lawyer cost?

 Sometimes personal injury lawyers may charge by the hour.
 This means that the overall amount you will pay as lawyer fees will be calculated based on how many hours they spend working on your case.
 This may result in a disadvantage, because you may not have the money to pay up front and, quite sincerely, personal injury cases can drag on for a while.
 It is sometimes better to work with contingency fee based attorneys like us.

-At PereGonza Law Group, we don’t charge any hourly rates or up-front fees.
+At PereGonza The Attorneys, we don’t charge any hourly rates or up-front fees.
 Instead, we work on a contingency fee basis.
 This means that we will not collect a cent from you unless we win your case.

 This arrangement will allow you access to quality representation and level the playing field between you and the corporation or insurance company on the other side.
 If we win the case for you, we will only take a reasonable fee from the recovery amount.